On the edge-Erd\H{o}s-P\'{o}sa property of Ladders

-If $b$ is contained in $L_2 - R_2$, there is a (maximal) proper subladder $L'_2$ of $L_2 - b$ that contains $R_2$ and has four disjoint paths continuing its stringers to vertices outside of its layer: $P_2$, $P_3$ and the part of the stringers of $L_2$.
+If $b$ is contained in $L_2 - R_2$, there is a (maximal) proper subladder $L'_2$ of $L_2 - b$ that contains $R_2$ and has four disjoint paths continuing its stringers to vertices outside of its layer: $P_2$, $P_3$ and the parts of the stringers of $L_2$ that connect $L'_2$ with the rungs of $L_2 - L'_2$.
 However, as $a$ is contained in neither of them (as $a$ is on $P_1$), at least three of them contain neither $a$ nor $b$.
 This is a contradiction.

 Finally, we can suppose $b$ is contained in $L'_1$.
 Then $L_2$ contains at most $2$ rungs due to Lemma~\ref{LadderInCondensedWall}~(iii).